-If you sustained injuries from a dog bite in Miami, FL, you could be entitled to substantial compensation.
-An experienced Miami dog bite lawyer at Shaked Law Firm can help you fight to recover damages for medical bills, lost wages, pain and suffering, and more.
+If you sustained injuries from a dog bite in Miami, Florida, you could be entitled to substantial compensation.
+An experienced Miami dog bite lawyer at Shaked Law Personal Injury Lawyers can help you fight to recover damages for medical bills, lost wages, pain and suffering, and more.
 To learn more, call (305) 937-0191 for a free consultation.

 Since 2007, we’ve dedicated our legal practice to fighting for injured clients across South Florida.
 We’ve recovered hundreds of millions of dollars in compensation for those clients–and we’re well-prepared to fight for your family.